marcgg/marcgg.github.com/manager-readme.md

 subtitle: "A comprehensive documentation of how I work"
 ---

-If you're not familiar with this format, it is heavily inspired by [Oren Ellenbogen][1]'s [work][2].
+This format is heavily inspired by [Oren Ellenbogen][1]'s [work][2].
 This document is an effort to explain my role, my values, my expectations and my quirks as a manager.
 It might seem a bit weird, but I see it as a way to gain time when starting to work together and help you understand the way I operate.
 Of course this does not replace actually learning to know each other!
+If you want more context regarding why I wrote this, please read [this blog article][3].

-It's important to keep in mind that this is a living document and, as such, it will change with time.
-Also remember that I'm here for you and will do my best to adapt my management style to you, so please don't see anything here as set in stone.
+It's important to keep in mind that this is a living document and, as such, it will change over time.
+Remember as well that I'm here to help you succeed and will do my best to adapt my management style to you, so please don't see anything here as set in stone and feel free to come and discuss specific points with me.

-**If you see a discrepancy between this document and my behaviour, please tell me.**
+Finally, **if you see a discrepancy between this document and my behaviour, please tell me.**

 _Note to future teammates and employers: This is obviously catered to the way my current company works.
 Some things will remain true no matter where I am at, but others might change depending on the context._

 ## My Role

-The way I see it, my job is to find the right spot between what the company wants to be accomplished and what the person wants to do, with a focus on long term.
+The way I see it, my job is to find the right spot between what the company wants to be accomplished and what the person wants to do, with a focus on medium to long term.

 <div class="image-wrapper" style="text-align: center"><img src="/assets/manager-readme/focus.jpg" alt="Finding the right spot" style="padding: 5px; width: 100%"/></div>

 We'll never have a perfect overlap, so there are tradeoffs to be made.
 To caricature, the easy and first tradeoff to agree on is that the company should pay the employee (it would have been easier to pay nothing), and the employee should work on projects helping the company (it would have been easier to stay at home and chill).

-To get to a good spot I need to have a good understanding of both parties and figure out the best solution to move forward, and then put this into actions.
-The actual solution and actions are massively depending on the context, so my actual day to day varies a lot depending on the context.
+To get to a good spot I need to have a good understanding of both parties and figure out the best solution to move forward, and then translate this into actions.
+The actual things to do are massively depending on the context, so my day to day varies a lot.
+I might work on budgets, review pull requests, prepare performance reviews, meet job candidates, write some code to fix a flaky test...

-If this is done correctly, it will lead to great people wanting to join and stay while delivering value for the company, ultimately helping everyone succeed.
+If I do my job correctly, it will lead to great people wanting to join and stay while delivering value for the company, ultimately helping everyone succeed.

 ## What I Value

 I love when things fit together well and deliver value.

-It can be a group of people working well together, a piece of code shipped without bugs, a well crafted design, a great piece of software architecture, an elegant solution to a user problem… if it works well and serves a purpose, then I most likely enjoy and be proud to be associated with it!
+It can be a group of people working well together, a piece of code shipped without bugs, a well crafted design, a great piece of software architecture, an elegant solution to a user's problem… if it works well and serves a purpose, then I most likely enjoy and be proud to be associated with it!

 Because of this I like optimising things — no matter the thing.
-Meetings need to be focused and interesting, code without bugs, processes simple and clear… in my spare time I even play games like [Factorio][3] or [Oxygen Not Included][4] - games about automatisation and optimisation!
+Meetings need to be focused and interesting, code without bugs, processes simple and clear.
+In my spare time I even play games like [Factorio][4] or [Oxygen Not Included][5] - games about automatisation and optimisation!

 In a work environment, I value...

 - Working with a group of **genuinely nice & interesting people**
+- The **positive real life impact** our work can have
 -  **Work well done** , meaning code that doesn't crash, clear specifications, effective design...
 - People who **keep learning** and are **curious** about all parts of the organisation
 - Team members who **challenge ideas in a constructive and healthy way**
-- The **positive real life impact** our work can have
+- Autonomous people proactively taking **ownership and accountability**
 - **Honesty** , **humility** , **good faith**, **transparency** and **openness to dialog**
-- Autonomous people proactively taking **ownership and accountability**
 - An **ethical approach** to problems and solutions
 - A **sane work/life balance**
-- **Diversity** coming in many forms, like gender but also socio-economic background or nationnality
+- **Diversity** coming in many forms, like gender but also socio-economic background or nationality
 - **Continuous improvement** for both systems and peoples

 ## What I Can Help You With

-If I do my job properly, I should be helpful to you.
 My goal will be to give you what you need to be successful in this company.
 There are multiple topics I can help with, and most of them we'll figure out together, but here is a list of the things I usually do:

 - Provide context and perspective about the business, other teams, the ecosystem...